Delaware Court is owned and operated by Levering Management, Inc.

 Joan Levering said there were practically no nursing homes in the area in the 1950s.
 They saw a need and believed the industry would develop in the future.

 “My husband has always had a vision for the future,” she said.

 Through a proclamation, Mount Vernon Mayor Richard Mavis recently honored the company for providing senior care and independent senior living services to local citizens, and for employing 200 residents of Mount Vernon and Knox County.

-Bill Levering said the company employs over 600 people at its five facilities, which include skilled nursing facilities, a residential assisted living center, and independent retirement living facilities in five counties.
+Bill Levering said the company employs over 600 people at its five facilities, which include skilled nursing facilities and independent retirement living facilities in five counties.

 While in office, Ohio Senate President Bill Harris honored the company in May 2006 for having reached the prestigious milestone of 50 years of service to the area.